Born: August 4, 2016 (estimate based on day we rescued and vet estimation of age)

 Blue was rescued from a busy area of Paris Tennessee.
 When we first saw him in the Huddle House parking lot, he looked very sad and it was evident he had been homeless for quite some time.
-He was very bloated but also very skinny which was a clear indicator of malnutrition.
+He was very bloated but also very skinny which was a clear indication of malnutrition.
 He had fleas, ear mites, and was unaltered.
-We happen to have some canned food in our car that we gave him immediately.
+We happened to have canned food with us so fed him immediately.

 We named him Blue for his piercing blue eyes and his sad expression when we saw him.
-Blue is beginning to settle in to his new home and purrs constantly.
-He is a sweet boy who enjoys eating, napping, and looking out the window.
+Blue has settled in to sanctuary life and has become the big brother to our newest and most vulnerable rescues.
+He provides companionship and comfort until they feel safe and confident.

 His first vet appointment revealed that he has the Feline Immunodeficiency Virus (FIV).